itscodenation/curriculum-15-16/units/6-javascript1_2/sessions/1-string/README.md

 Remind students when homework is due and how it will be collected.

-## After class
+## After Class

-* Grade do-now & exit-ticket.
-Record in class spreadsheet.
+* Review student Do Now and Exit Tickets.
 * Prepare for next lesson / hand off to next volunteer in rotation.